hi-ogawa/demo-remix-unstable-vite-cloudflare-workers/README.md

 Experiment to use remix unstable vite for cloudflare workers.

-~This demo requires `serverBuildEntry` option from this PR https://github.com/remix-run/remix/pull/7975~ (it turns out it's not necessarly, see https://github.com/hi-ogawa/demo-remix-unstable-vite-cloudflare-workers/pull/4)
+~This demo requires `serverBuildEntry` option from this PR https://github.com/remix-run/remix/pull/7975~ (it turns out this is not necessary)

 ```sh
 # run vite dev server with miniflare to mimic cloudflare workers runtime